contactopensource/contactopensource/doc/concepts/feed/index.md

 * summary : string -- example: "This feed is an example".

 * description : text -- example: "This feed is an example of a social media feed"

+* disambiguation : text -- example: "This text is a disambiguation description that explains the difference between this item and others."